Tom McCamus

 Tom McCamus (born July 25, 1955) is a Canadian film and theatre actor.
-A sought-after stage performer, he is most widely known for his works on the television show Mutant X and drama film Room.
+He is most widely known for his works on the television show Mutant X and drama film Room.

-Early life
+Early life, family and education

 McCamus was born in Winnipeg, Manitoba, Canada, the eldest son of a Labatt executive and a library science professor.
-He was brought up in London, Ontario from the age of ten.
-Originally destining himself to be a writer or a teacher, he found an interest in theatre when he took a drama class at Oakridge Secondary School.
-He subsequently landed a small role in a version of Antigone staged by the local Theatre London's Young Company, and went on to attend the University of Windsor's school of dramatic art.
+He was raised in London, Ontario, beginning at age ten.

+Originally planning to be a writer or a teacher, he found an interest in theatre when he took a drama class at Oakridge Secondary School.
+He subsequently landed a small role in a version of Antigone staged by the local Theatre London's Young Company and subsequently attended the University of Windsor's school of dramatic art.

 Career

 Theatre

 McCamus moved to Toronto in 1980 and settled into a steady theatre career, spending his winters there while transplanting to Niagara-on-the-Lake in the summer, as a member of the famed Shaw Festival troupe.
 He became one of the country's more in-demand stage players, earning particular notice for his leading role in a complex staging of Peter Pan, which debuted in 1987 and returned by popular demand for the 1988 season.
 He is also known for his performance in Eugene O'Neill's Long Day's Journey into Night, one of the Stratford Festival's historic plays.
 He received further praise when he performed triple duty during the 1998 edition of the festival, acting as Marcus Brutus in Julius Caesar, Don John in Much Ado About Nothing, and one of the tramps in Waiting for Godot.
 He has performed multiple role in several other seasons, such as 2010, when he returned to Peter Pan—this time as Captain Hook—and played Valmont in Dangerous Liaisons.

 In 1994, McCamus won what was then Canada's top theatre accolade, the Dora Award for Best Leading Actor, for his performance in Abundance, earning additional nominations on prior and later occasions, including 1992 when he was nominated alongside his wife Chick Reid.